TREX-CoE/trexio_tools/README.md

 - numpy (>=1.17.3)
 - resultsFile [for GAMESS/GAU$$IAN conversion]
 - docopt [for CLI]
 - pyscf [only if you use the pyscf->trexio converter]

+**Deprecation note:** the pyscf--->trexio converter in this repository is no longer maintained.
+Please install the [pyscf-forge](https://github.com/pyscf/pyscf-forge) plugin for the latest and the most complete pyscf<--->trexio interface (including multi-reference wave function I/O).

 ## Installation